Use of certificates with Entuity

 The certtool utility in Entuity stops the default Java keystore and the certificates within it (entuity_home/install/JRE/lib/security/cacerts) from being lost when the JRE is upgraded in a patch or upgrade.
 The certtool utility creates a second store that is not deleted by JRE upgrades.
 Running configure after a patch or upgrade will automatically merge back in the certificates into the new version of Entuity.

-certtool should be used alongside keytool when patching and upgrading:
+certtool must be used alongside keytool when patching and upgrading:

 - use keytool to export existing certificates before patching Entuity.